-Please bring a change of clothes for your child for warm and cool weather and send warm jackets when it is cold, particularly in the mornings.
+Please bring a change of clothes for your child for warm and cool weather.
 Children should be appropriately dressed to ensure they enjoy their classroom activities.
 Messy activities are part of the activities at school; therefore, do not send children in clothing that cannot get dirty.
 For children who are not completely toilet trained, they need two sets of complete changes of clothes.
 All clothing should be marked with the child's name in a Ziploc bag, and they are kept in the child's cubby.
 A toileting plan is completed for any child needing toileting assistance.